randomparity/docker-transmission/README.md

 I use a NAS with a "download" share with the following structure:

-  Download
-  Download\Torrents
-  DOwnload\Torrents\Complete  - Completed downloads
+  Download                    - Completed downloads Download\Torrents
   Donwload\Torrents\Watch     - Watch directory for .torrent files Download\Torrents\Working   - Working directory where "in progress" files are located

 I want to run Transmission as the same user, "sysadmin" in my case, used to mount the NAS share to enforce some level of security.
+All Docker configuration files are mounted from `/etc/docker/<container>`.

 Quick-start
 -----------